cozy/cozy-client-js/docs/README.md

 `cozy.client.data.update(doctype, doc, newdoc)` replaces the document by a new version.

 It returns a promise for the updated document.
-The updated document will have the same fields and values than provided newdoc, the same `_id` than doc, and a `_rev` incremented from doc's number.
+The updated document will have the same fields and values than provided in newdoc, the same `_id` than doc, and a `_rev` incremented from doc's number.

 If the document does not exist, the promise will reject with an error.

-If the document current `_rev` does not match the passed one, it means there is a conflict and the promise reject with an error.
+If the document current `_rev` does not match the passed one, it means there is a conflict and the promise is rejected with an error.

 - `doctype` is a string specifying the [doctype](#doctypes--permissions)
 - `doc` is an object with *at least* the fields `_id` and `_rev` containing the identifier and revision of the file you want to update.